michitta/Worky/README.md

 Worky bot is your assistant in job search inside telegram!

-The project was created for educational purposes during the "Hackathon" event at the College of Communications 54 Moscow
+The project was created for educational purposes during the "Hackathon" event at the my College.

 ## We are using
 - HeadHanter API